“We Are Nature” and Rethinking Our Relationship with the Planet

-In a world increasingly buffered by screens and dominated by technology, the deep, intrinsic connection we all share with nature has become dangerously frayed.
+In a world increasingly buffered by screens and dominated by technology, our deep connection with nature has frayed badly.
 This thought is on my mind a lot.
-While alarming, each headline about wildfires, floods, and biodiversity loss feels terrifying yet distant and abstract, diluting the urgency and immediacy of the environmental challenges unfurling before us.
+Each headline about wildfires, floods, and biodiversity loss feels alarming yet distant and abstract, making the environmental challenges we face feel less urgent than they are.

-After eight years as a global climate and nature campaigner, I couldn't shake the thought that our traditional way of campaigning wasn't enough.
+After eight years as a global climate and nature campaigner, I kept thinking that our traditional way of campaigning wasn't enough.
 I think it's crucial to not only conserve nature but redefine our relationship with it.
 It means seeing nature not as something "out there" but as a part of us, deserving respect, connection, and active restoration.
-There is a palpable need for a narrative shift, a fresh lens that not only spotlighted the crises but also knitted back the bonds between individuals and the living, breathing world outside.
+We needed a narrative shift, a different lens that spotlighted the crises while rebuilding the bonds between individuals and the living world outside.

 It's not 'us' and 'nature.'
 We are nature.
 We are entangled, interwoven parts of a dynamic, living tapestry.
-Yet, our hypercapitalist lifestyles and choices often blur this fundamental truth, leading to a desperate need for a movement that truly embodies this realization.
+Yet, our hypercapitalist lifestyles and choices often blur this fundamental truth, creating a desperate need for a movement that truly embodies this realization.

-In this past year, this yearning for reconnection and understanding found its first expression in a new type of campaigning at Greenpeace.
-It began during discussions and sessions at the Biodiversity Community Summit in Greece, marking the embryonic stages of what would later crystallize into the "We Are Nature" campaign.
+This yearning for reconnection and understanding took shape in a new type of campaigning at Greenpeace.
+It began during discussions and sessions at the Biodiversity Community Summit in Greece, the early stages of what would become the "We Are Nature" campaign.

 A spark that became a flame in Greece

-At a pivotal Biodiversity Community Summit in Greece in October 2022, some of my dear colleagues and I sparked a unique campaign idea that later flickered into existence.
-At this gathering, we, a consortium of global Greenpeace Forest and Food campaigners, convened for a series of soul-stirring sessions.
-During a memorable 'fireside chat,' a space blossomed for us to openly explore and dissect the flawed paradigm humanity held towards nature.
-It was not just a space for reflection but a crucible for transformation, where we collectively envisioned a new way of campaigning—one that was deeply rooted in fostering positive narratives, a sense of community, and solutions for restoring nature.
+At a Biodiversity Community Summit in Greece in October 2022, some of my colleagues and I sparked a unique campaign idea that later came to life.
+At this gathering, we, a group of global Greenpeace Forest and Food campaigners, convened for a series of sessions.
+During a memorable 'fireside chat,' we openly explored and dissected the flawed paradigm humanity held towards nature.
+It was a space for reflection and transformation, where we collectively envisioned a new way of campaigning, one that was rooted in positive narratives, a sense of community, and solutions for restoring nature.

 This was a call for each of us to unplug, to consciously build offline communities rooted in shared values of protecting and restoring nature.
 The seed for the 'We Are Nature' campaign was planted here amidst discussions under the Aegean sky.
-As we left, each of us carried with us not just a sense of responsibility but a flame of hope, ready to illuminate the path ahead with a campaign that would change not just perspectives but hearts.
+As we left, each of us carried a sense of responsibility and hope for a campaign that would change perspectives and hearts.

 Seed becomes flower: wild experimentation

 In the autumn of 2022 into early 2023, we began planning and networking.
-I mustered a cadre of diligent and inspired colleagues—Tim, Christine, Chu Chu, and Wenjing—to breathe life into this nascent "We Are Nature" campaign.
+I pulled together a group of diligent and inspired colleagues: Tim, Christine, Chu Chu, and Wenjing, to build this new "We Are Nature" campaign.
 Each brought a unique perspective, with their roots extending to various corners of the globe: China, Belgium, and Austria.
 Thousands of miles apart yet connected by purpose and a touch of crazy, we crafted a Campaign Proposal.
 It distilled our shared vision, articulating a narrative and Theory of Change that called for a mindset shift internally.

 From February to April 2023, our team took a leap of faith into the promising field of generative AI.
-We wanted to leverage generative AI art tools for swift conceptual visualization, but caution was our compass; we attribute meticulously, avoid crafting fictional faces, and commit to transparency, ensuring our AI-crafted visuals neither distort reality nor infringe on copyrights.
-It helps us create artistic concepts faster in the service of truth.
+We wanted to leverage generative AI art tools for swift conceptual visualization, but caution was our compass.
+We attribute meticulously, avoid crafting fictional faces, and commit to transparency, ensuring our AI-crafted visuals neither distort reality nor infringe on copyrights.
+It helps us create artistic concepts faster.
 But it's still very controversial.
 Ethical use of AI is paramount.

-With little prior experience but an insatiable curiosity, I set out to master the nuances of Midjourney prompting for rapid prototyping after trying several tools like Stable Diffusion and Adobe Firefly.
-Like learning a secret language, Midjourney allowed us to sketch out the future contours of our campaign visually.
-It was a process of articulating ideas that demanded words, a palette of images, and feelings.
+With little prior experience but strong curiosity, I set out to master the nuances of Midjourney prompting for rapid prototyping after trying several tools like Stable Diffusion and Adobe Firefly.
+Midjourney allowed us to sketch out the future contours of our campaign visually.
+It was a process of articulating ideas through words, images, and feelings.

-Solarpunk visions in the not-to-distant future where nature redefines urban spaces
+Solarpunk visions in the not-too-distant future where nature redefines urban spaces

 Animals and plants larger than life sending humans a message

-People doing larger-than-life heroic asks on behalf of nature
+People doing larger-than-life heroic acts on behalf of nature

 Scenes of giant animals replenishing dried river beds with water